 What Is Student Loan Refinancing?

 Refinancing your student loans can also help you lower your repayment costs.
-Some lenders, like SoFi, can refinance both federal and private loans.
+With refinancing, you exchange your old loans for a new loan.

-Because you’re using a new loan to pay off an existing loan, it’s also possible to change the terms of the loan, such as securing a lower interest rate or shortening the loan term (both of which mean saving interest over the life of the loan).
-You could also lengthen the loan term (which, again, can lower your monthly payments, but potentially result in paying more interest over the life of the loan).
+Because you’re using the new loan to pay off the existing loans, it’s possible to change the terms of the loan, such as securing a lower interest rate or shortening the loan term (both of which mean saving interest over the life of the loan).
+You could also lengthen the loan term (which can lower your monthly payments, but potentially result in paying more interest over the life of the loan).

 Keep in mind that if you refinance federal loans, you’ll lose access to federal benefits and protections, including eligibility for TPD, income-driven repayment, or other federal loan programs such as deferment or forbearance.
 If you think you might want to pursue a disability discharge or other federal loan programs in the future, refinancing your federal loans may not be a good choice for you.
 If you have private loans, however, it may be worth exploring.